ThallingerLab/LDA2/README.txt

 corresponding directory (linux64, mac or windows64), and all jar files in this directory to your library path.
 Then, click on "Apply and Close".
 The LDA can be started from Eclipse by right-clicking on the class LipidDataAnalyzer.java and selecting "Run As" -> "3 Java Application".

-Code for LC=CL:
-The code primarily responsible for the LC=CL can be found in src/at/tugraz/genome/lda/target